Last Updated on 29 November 2025 by Cycloscope

 It’s, of course, a good idea to bring good binoculars, although the driver usually has a spare pair for you to borrow.

-Lunch is at about 11:30 and is usually a barbecue (braai in Afrikaans, you’ll learn this term – they are obsessed), vegetarian options are available but the request must be notified at least the day before.
+Lunch is at about 11:30 and is usually a barbecue (braai in Afrikaans, you’ll learn this term – they are obsessed), vegetarian options are available, but the request must be notified at least the day before.
 Lunch usually includes wine and beer, in perfect South African style.

 The lunch break lasted about one hour but it was a welcomed relaxed time, we got to know the other participants and the driver/guide entertained us with a lot of stories from his vast experience in game reserves.
-We also were visited by a horny kudu trying his way with a beautiful female, and a family of warthogs with cute cubs.
+We were also visited by a horny kudu trying his way with a beautiful female, and a family of warthogs with cute cubs.

 Where to stay near (or in) Hluhluwe – Umfolozi